 Most rectal foreign bodies are inserted via the anus, although occasionally the foreign body has been ingested and has passed through to lie in the rectum.
 Commonly, rectal foreign bodies are used for sexual purposes 1-3.
-Rectal foreign will vary case to case.
+Rectal foreign will vary from case to case.
 The main problem with this is the often delayed presentation due to the reluctance of patients to present to emergency departments.
 Patients may suffer from extraperitoneal mucosal injuries or suffer from a more severe complication such as perforation 1-5.

-Two plain radiographs are recommended to accurately demonstrate the size, shape and location of the rectal foreign body.
+Two plain radiographs are recommended to accurately demonstrate the size, shape, and location of the rectal foreign body.
 This should be performed before a digital examination to prevent staff-related injuries from sharper foreign bodies.

 Most soft tissue foreign bodies are involuntary, resulting from an accident.
-The most commonly reported soft tissue foreign bodies are glass, metal and splinters from wood 5.
+The most commonly reported soft-tissue foreign bodies are glass, metal, and splinters from wood 5.
 It is imperative to locate foreign bodies before they become infected or worse damage close-by organs.
 Patients may have a delayed presentation with a foreign body granuloma.

 The investigation of foreign bodies relies heavily on radiology and every foreign body will have an optimal modality for investigation 17.
-Metal, glass and stone can be visualized very well using conventional plain film radiography, whereas more organic structures, such as wood, may require further imaging such as ultrasonography 5-7.
+Metal, glass, and stone can be visualized very well using conventional plain film radiography, whereas more organic structures, such as wood, may require further imaging such as ultrasonography 5-7.